Planning a Leave of Absence

 If you need to take time off for an extended or intermittent leave, it’s important to plan as much as possible so you can focus on you or your family member’s health and wellbeing.
 This page is intended to help you plan time off for a parental or medical leave and it includes checklists to help you ask the right questions and get the answers you need to avoid surprises.

 Information on this page summarizes the policies and employment rules, it does not replace them.
-Be sure to read the leave policies or governing documents for your employee group and work with your supervisor and the leave administration team to ensure that you understand your leave and any impacts to your pay and benefits.
+Be sure to read the leave policies or governing documents for your employee group and work with your supervisor, HR lead, and the leave administration team to ensure that you understand your leave and any impacts to your pay and benefits.

 How to Request a Leave

-In case of emergency, your supervisor, family member, or emergency contact can initiate a leave request on your behalf by contacting the Leave Administration team at 612-624-8647 or 800-756-2363 (choose option 2), or at [email protected].
+In case of emergency, your supervisor, family member, or emergency contact can initiate a leave request on your behalf by contacting the Leave Administration team.
 A team member will respond within one to two business days.
 This process should only be followed in an emergency.

 Assistance from the Leave Administration Team

-The Leave Administration team in the Office of Human Resources (OHR) acts as a single point of contact.
-This team will answer questions, help get your leave set up, and communicate with you, your supervisor, and your local human resources staff.
-Your dedicated specialist will work with you to get the necessary documentation for your leave and help ensure that your job is protected.
+The Leave Administration team in the Office of Human Resources (OHR) acts as a single point of contact at the University.
+This team will answer questions, work with MetLife when appropriate, facilitate your return to work, and communicate with you, your supervisor, and your local human resources staff.

 When you’re ready to come back, your specialist will connect you with internal resources that can help you transition back to work.
 They will also keep your supervisor and local HR staff informed of your return date.